Hillebrand UFO Desk Lamp

-Materials: Round black metal base with a big chrome switch.
+Materials: Round & flat black metal base with a big built-in chrome switch.
 Grey felt in the bottom of the base.
 Replaceable fuse inside the base.
-Black painted UFO/mushroom style aluminium lampshade, white painted inside.
-White painted metal diffuser.
-Flat chrome rod.
-Some metal parts.
-2 white painted Bakelite sockets.
+Flat adjustable chrome slat.
+Some metal and chrome parts.
+Black painted aluminium UFO, mushroom style lampshade, painted white inside.
+White painted round metal diffuser below.
+2 white painted Bakelite E27 sockets.

 Height: 45 cm / 17.71” – adjustable